prometheus/prometheus/docs/getting_started.md

 To graph expressions, navigate to http://localhost:9090/graph and use the "Graph" tab.

-For example, enter the following expression to graph the per-second rate of all storage chunk operations happening in the self-scraped Prometheus:
+For example, enter the following expression to graph the per-second rate of chunks being created in the self-scraped Prometheus:

 ```
-rate(prometheus_local_storage_chunk_ops_total[1m])
+rate(prometheus_tsdb_head_chunks_created_total[1m])
 ```

 Experiment with the graph range parameters and other settings.